Best Time to Visit Australia

 On the East Coast, in the waters surrounding Sydney, humpback whales can be spotted making their way north to Cairns between May and July.
 In September, they start to make their way back, appearing in the waters close to the harbour until November.

 Heading north?
-Stop in Australia’s nature coast to see whales in Hervey Bay.
+Stop in Australia’s nature coast to go whale watching in Hervey Bay.

 Further North towards the Great Barrier Reef, humpbacks can be seen between May and September, and it may also be possible to spot dwarf minke whales.
 The peak whale watching period on the Gold Coast is July and August.